square/Cleanse/README.rst

       ...
   }

-In our initializer, we have ``Assisted<String>`` which represents an assisted injection parameter based on the customer ID selected from the list view controller, and a pre-bound dependency `CustomerService`.
+In our initializer, we have ``Assisted<String>`` which represents an assisted injection parameter based on the customer ID selected from the list view controller, and a pre-bound dependency ``CustomerService``.

-In order to create our factory, we need to define a type that conforms to ``AssistedFactory`` to set our ``Seed`` and return type ``Element``.
+In order to create our factory, we need to define a type that conforms to ``AssistedFactory`` to set our ``Seed`` and ``Element`` types.

 .. code-block:: swift

   extension CustomerDetailViewController {
       struct Seed: AssistedFactory {
           typealias Seed = String
-          typelias Element = CustomerDetailViewController
+          typealias Element = CustomerDetailViewController
       }
   }